robotpy/pynetworktables/README.txt

     - RobotPy uses submodules, and if you do not check them out you will get build failures when building pynetworktables
-    - pynetworktables is generally tested against the very latest build of RobotPy, and may not work correctly against older versions!
+    - pynetworktables is generally tested against the very latest build of RobotPy, and will not work correctly against older versions!
+    - Note that the version of pynetworktables corresponds to the branch of the RobotPy code.
+So, 2014.1 works with RobotPy 2014 branch, 2013.4 works with RobotPy 2013 branch, etc.

 Build Instructions